zake7749/DeepToxic/Readme.md

 # DeepToxic

 This is part of 27th solution for the [toxic comment classification challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/).
-For easy reading, I only uploaded what I used in the final stage, and did not attach any experimental or deprecated codes.
+For easy understanding, I only uploaded what I used in the final stage, and did not attach any experimental or deprecated codes.

 ## Dataset and External pretrained embeddings